 Open Classroom Days

 The Teaching Squares program is an opportunity for faculty to reflect and gain fresh insight on their teaching through reciprocal, non-evaluative classroom observations.
 A Teaching Square consists of four faculty, usually from different departments, who visit each other’s classes over the course of a semester, and then meet to discuss and reflect on what they observed and learned.
 Participating in a Teaching Square provides an organized opportunity to to engage with your colleagues in this reflective process of learning together that is separate from any evaluation processes.
-After a successful pilot in Spring 2019, we will be offering this program in both semesters during the 2019-20 academic year; visit this link for more information and to sign up for the pilot.
+After a successful pilot in Spring 2019, we will be offering this program in both semesters during the 2019-20 academic year; visit this link for more information and to sign up for Fall 2019.
 Please contact Chris Odato if you have any questions about this program.

 Designing and Teaching Your Online (or Blended/Hybrid) Course

 This self-paced course provides information, recommendations, and resources for planning, developing, and delivering any course with a significant online component, whether it is fully online, partially online (hybrid/blended), or a face-to-face course utilizing online resources and activities.
 It also introduces effective practices in online/blended course design and criteria that you can use to both guide your design process and evaluate your course.
 There are suggested activities that will help inform your planning and opportunities to request feedback.
 Use this link to self-enroll in the course; if you have already enrolled you can use this link to go directly to the course.